 Some kind, old punk rockers have archived many of those basement shows on YouTube.
 You can probably spot a teenaged and bleached-blond Paul somewhere in the crowds.

-This is a clip from Outline…not a terribly popular band in the scene at the time, but they were fronted by future-megastar, Taylor Swift-collaborator, and member of Bleachers and Fun, Jack Antonoff.
+This is a clip from Outline…not a terribly popular band in our scene at the time, but they were fronted by future-megastar, Taylor Swift-collaborator, and member of Bleachers and Fun, Jack Antonoff.

 Even if you don’t know the Dire Straits song “Walk of Life” by name you’ll recognize it immediately when you hear it.
 Fun fact: It’s the perfect song to end any movie.